 Note that if completion of the program cannot be confirmed, the application will be disqualified for failing to meet the requirements.
 Completion by the Principle Investigator is sufficient at the time of application.
-For details, please refer to "6.1 Enrolling in and Completing the Educational Program on Research Integrity" and "Chapter 8.
+For details, please refer to "6.1 Enrolling in and Completing the Educational Program on themselves.
+Proposal submission requirements are presented below.
+Please ensure you understand these requirements for your submission.

+Research Integrity" and "Chapter 8.
 Q&A"